tsoernes/leechflix/README.md

 # leechflix
-Popcorn-Time like movie streamer for torrentleech
+Popcorn-Time like movie streamer for torrentleech & iptorrents

 **Usage**